austincodeit/AGOL-Scripts/README.md

 Query data from AGOL feature service and write feature service data to a basic report.

 ##### Proactive_Property_Maintenance_Automation.py
-Convert word documents to PDFs, merge PDFs, upload PDF attachments to ArcGIS Online feature service.

-Note some dependencies: win32com,  pyPdf, and a little program called Microsoft Word
+Group data and push features to AGOL feature service.